ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/004-source-modes.md

 ### Controlling Ecamm Live While Using Other Apps

 While you're live, if you switch to another app, a small floating control window will be displayed.
-To turn this on or off, use <samp>Options</samp> menu ➝ <samp>Show Controls in Other Apps</samp>.
-This control window allows you to see what's being broadcast, and includes buttons to change [Scenes](../005-using-scenes) and Source modes.
+To turn this on or off, use <samp>Show Controls in Other Apps</samp> checkbox in the General section of the Preferences.
+This control window allows you to see what's being broadcast, and includes buttons to change [Scenes](../005-using-scenes) and Source modes, as well as a <samp class="blue">Finish</samp> button.

 **_Note:_** In all Screen Share modes, Ecamm Live's windows will _only be visible to you_, while it is _invisible to your broadcast or recording._ Stealthy.
 {:.notice--info}